Skip to main content

 What are Edges in Hunter 5e?

-Edges are supernatural abilities granted by the Imbuing—the moment you became aware of monsters.
+Edges are supernatural abilities granted by the Imbuing, the moment you became aware of monsters.
 Each Creed has unique Edges that reflect their approach to hunting.
-Examples include Zeal's combat-focused Edges, Visionary's investigation Edges, Mercy's healing Edges, and Defender's protection Edges.
+Examples include Entrepreneurial's resource management Edges, Faithful's conviction-based Edges, Inquisitive's investigation Edges, Martial's combat Edges, and Underground's stealth and survival Edges.
 Edges cost Conviction to use and represent your character's supernatural awareness and abilities.

 What is a cell?